 Joel Robuchon's loyalty card for China offers between 10 to 20 % extra credit depending on how much you deposit (left), a scheme you typically find in Chinese service businesses such as beauty salons (right).

-Recommendation: to maximize your potential membership coverage, make sure you cover all possible tiers.
+Recommendation: to maximize your potential membership coverage, make sure you cover all possible third parties.
 For example, opening a 1,000 RMB prepaid tier helped a beauty chain to target highly deal-sensitive visitors from booking platforms such as Dazhong Dianping 大众点评 or Alibaba Koubei 口碑.

 2. Premium (paid) Loyalty programs.